EDDI: Efficient Dynamic Discovery of High-Value Information with Partial VAE: Method

 \section{Method}

-In this section, we first formalize the active variable selection problem that we aim to solve.
-Then, we present our Partial VAE to model and perform inference on partial observations.
-Finally, we complete the EDDI framework by presenting our acquisition function and estimation method.
+In this section, we first formalize the active variable selection problem.
+Then, we present the Partial VAE to model and perform inference on partial observations.
+Finally, we complete the EDDI framework by presenting our new acquisition function and estimation method.